Hardeoluwa/DataAnalysis-Assessment/README.md

 Order by estimated CLV from highest to lowest **Objective**: Estimate CLV using tenure and transaction volume.
 **Approach**:
-Calculated account tenure by calculating the number of months since signup.
+-> Calculated account tenure by calculating the number of months since signup.
-Aggregated total confirmed transactions for each customer.
+-> Aggregated total confirmed transactions for each customer.
-Applied the formula: `CLV = (total_transactions / tenure) * 12 * avg_profit_per_transaction`.
+-> Applied the formula: `CLV = (total_transactions / tenure) * 12 * avg_profit_per_transaction`.
-Sorted customers by estimated CLV in descending order.
+-> Sorted customers by estimated CLV in descending order.
-Used 0.1% profit assumption
+-> Used 0.1% profit assumption

 ## Challenges Encountered for Q4
 **Challenge:** Modeling the CLV with minimal assumptions and computing tenure in months with accuracy.
-**Resolution:** Used date_diff in months from signup to current date for tenure, totalled confirmed deposits as a proxy for transactions, and applied the simplified CLV formula.
+**Resolution:** Used date_diff in months from signup to current date for tenure, added confirmed deposits as a substitute for transactions, and applied the simplified CLV formula.
 Finally, formatted profit correctly after converting from Kobo to Naira.

 ## Challenges Encountered and Resolutions